agile-lab-dev/governance-decision-record/README.md

 - `APPROVED`, when a policy has been formally approved: this makes it actionable and a reference for the overall governance;
 - `REJECTED`, when a policy has been formally rejected (after the approval process).

-In the [template](adr_template.md) file, some pre-compiled web-rendered labels are provided.
+In the [GDR template](gdr_template.md) file, some pre-compiled web-rendered labels are provided.

 ## Policy History State
 This can be as simple as a label tracking down the **history** state of a policy.
 Common states are: